tomer1727/Semantic_Pyramid_for_image_generation/README.md

  # eval_model script

  The main testing script. with this script images can be created using pre-trained model. the script repeat the following process: save one batch of images, and create images based on one layer of features at a time.
-For each layer use several noises (argument) and save grid of output images The number of samples like this is an argument for the script. necessary running arguments:
+For each layer use several noises (argument) and save grid of output images.
+The number of samples like this is an argument for the script.
+Notice that this script will create output images generates from all layer (one at a time) even if the generator was trained with fixed layer (in this case only these featerues will create relevant output). necessary running arguments:
 - full-model-name: the full path to the pre-tained model
 - eval-path: the path to the dataset where the images are sampled from